 This is where you weigh the potential rewards against the risks.
 Expanding into new markets can give you a significant advantage over competitors, but you need to be prepared for the challenges.
 Consider the potential barriers to entry, like high startup costs or established competition.
 Your risk tolerance will heavily influence your decision.
 A bootstrapped startup will likely approach this differently than a venture-backed company with cash to burn.
 Be realistic about your resources to choose a path you can sustain.

-Align Your Strategy with Your Growth Goals
+Does Your Strategy Align with Your Growth Goals?

 Finally, your expansion strategy must be a direct line to your overarching business goals.
 What does growth actually look like for your company?
 Are you aiming for a higher valuation, increased market share, or long-term stability?
 A business expansion plan is your roadmap, outlining how you’ll grow your operations and seize new opportunities that align with your vision.
 If your goal is to become the dominant player in your niche, a market penetration strategy might be your focus.
 If you want to be known for innovation, product development is a natural fit.